truenas/middleware/docs/userguide/truenas_sharing.rst

   administrative GUI.
 The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the
   CIFS share.

+To configure shadow copy support, use the instructions in :ref:`Configuring Authenticated Access Without a Domain Controller` to create the desired number of shares.
 In this configuration example, a Windows 7 computer has two users: *user1* and *user2*.
-To configure TrueNAS® to provide shadow copy support:
+For this example, two authenticated shares are created so that each user account has their own share.
+The first share is named
+*user1* and the second share is named
+*user2*.
+Then:

 #.
-For the ZFS volume named :file:`/mnt/data`, create two ZFS datasets in :menuselection:`Storage --> Volumes --> /mnt/data --> Create ZFS Dataset`.
-The
-    first dataset is named :file:`/mnt/data/user1` and the second dataset is named :file:`/mnt/data/user2`.
+Use :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot`, to create at least one periodic snapshot task.
+You can either create
+   a snapshot task for each user's dataset, in this example the dataset names are :file:`/mnt/volume1/user1` and :file:`/mnt/volume1/user2`, or you can create one periodic snapshot task for the entire volume, in this case :file:`/mnt/volume1`.
+   **Before continuing to the next step,** confirm that at least one snapshot for each defined task is displayed in the :menuselection:`Storage --> Snapshots` tab.
+When creating the schedule for the periodic snapshot tasks, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.

 #.
-If you are not using Active Directory or LDAP, create two users, *user1* and
-    *user2* in :menuselection:`Account --> Users --> Add User`.
-Each user has the following attributes:

-    * "Username" and "Password" match that user's username and password on the Windows system

-    * for the "Home Directory", browse to the dataset created for that user
+Go to :menuselection:`Sharing --> Windows (CIFS) Shares`.
+Highlight a share and click its "Edit" button then its "Advanced Mode" button.
+Click the
+   "Periodic Snapshot Task" drop-down menu and select the periodic snapshot task to use for that share.
+Repeat for each share being configured as a shadow copy.
+For this example, the share named "/mnt/volume1/user1" is configured to use a periodic snapshot task that was configured to take snapshots of the
+   "/mnt/volume1/user1" dataset and the share named "/mnt/volume1/user2" is configured to use a periodic snapshot task that was configured to take snapshots of the "/mnt/volume1/user2" dataset.

 #.
-Set the permissions on :file:`/mnt/data/user1` so that the Owner(user) and Owner(group) is *user1*.
-Set the permissions on :file:`/mnt/data/user2` so that
-    the "Owner(user)" and "Owner(group)" is *user2*.
-For each dataset's permissions, tighten the "Mode" so that "Other" can not read or execute the information on the dataset.

-#.
-Create two periodic snapshot tasks in :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot`, one for each dataset.
-Alternatively,
-    you can create one periodic snapshot task for the entire :file:`data` volume.
-    **Before continuing to the next step,** confirm that at least one snapshot for each dataset is displayed in the "ZFS Snapshots" tab.
-When creating your snapshots, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.

-#.
-Create two CIFS shares in :menuselection:`Sharing --> Windows (CIFS) Shares --> Add Windows (CIFS) Share`.
-The first CIFS share is named *user1* and has a
-    Path of :file:`/mnt/data/user1`; the second CIFS share is named *user2* and has a "Path" of :file:`/mnt/data/user2`.
-When creating the first share, click the "No" button when the pop-up button asks if the CIFS service should be started.
-When the last share is created, click the "Yes" button when the pop-up button prompts to start the CIFS service.
 Verify that the CIFS service is set to "ON" in :menuselection:`Services --> Control Services`.

-#.
-From a Windows system, login as *user1* and open :menuselection:`Windows Explorer --> Network --> FREENAS`.
-Two shares should appear, named
-    *user1* and
-    *user2*.
-Due to the permissions on the datasets, *user1* should receive an error if they click on the *user2* share.
-Due to the permissions on the datasets, *user1* should be able to create, add, and delete files and folders from the *user1* share.

 Figure 10.4e provides an example of using shadow copies while logged in as *user1*.
 In this example, the user right-clicked *modified file* and selected "Restore previous versions" from the menu.
 This particular file has three versions: the current version, plus two previous